 REQUIREMENTS FOR MOC-ELIGIBILITY FOR POSTER AND ORAL PRESENTATIONS

-At a minimum, poster/oral presentations presented at the Section/Council program should include:
+At a minimum, poster/oral presentations presented at the Council/Section program should include:

 HOW TO SUBMIT

-- Follow the instructions in the abstract guidelines received from your Section/Council.
+Follow the instructions in the abstract guidelines received from your Council/Section.

 IF YOU ARE ELIGIBLE

-- If your abstract is accepted for poster or oral presentation at the Section/Council H program, and you have selected the QI project Abstract Type, you will be contacted by the AAP QI and Certification Program Specialist with further instructions.
+If your abstract is accepted for poster or oral presentation at the Council/Section program, and you have selected the Quality Improvement Project Abstract Type, you will be contacted by the AAP QI and Certification Program Specialist with further instructions.

 Note: Your abstract may still be accepted for presentation, even if you do not meet the requirements above.
 In this case, your presentation will not be eligible for MOC credits, but can still be presented as part of the program.